 Wendy McInally SFHEA, MSc, BSc (Hons) RSCN.

+Wendy is the Programme Lead for the MN pre-registration programme and MSc Route Lead for Cancer.
 With knowledge, skills and expertise developed over 25 years in clinical care and educational delivery environments across the UK and internationally, Wendy has built a comprehensive research portfolio around children and young people with cancer since joining Edinburgh Napier University in 2005.